sarahliu2006/Sarah-Liu/_posts/2023-03-17-bigidea2quiz.md

 # Individual CPT Plans

 For the CPT, my role is the Backend.
-I plan to make sure my group's backend is working and fully functioning.
+I plan to make sure my group's backend is working and fully functioning.s
-After speaking with Mort, we plan to have separate simulations for each member.
-My part of the project is going to be the a card game, and I will most likely try to incorporate binary through the use of images.

-import random

-cards = ["Ace", "2", "3", "4", "5", "6", "7", "8", "9", "10", "Jack", "Queen", "King"]
-suits = ["Diamonds", "Hearts", "Spades", "Clubs"]

-print(random.choice(cards) + " of " + random.choice(suits))
+As backend So far…
+- Created a backend
+- Added some code to the website

 # Summary